gregrob/flashstor/README.md

 <img src="./images/mediamode.png" width="60%" height="60%">

 ## Docker Containers
+First make sure to configure any environment variables within the script `/docker/docker-env.sh`.
+For example `TZ`. <br />

+To START a docker container, change into the folder of the container and type `../docker-start.sh v2`.
+For example `./server/docker/jellyfin/`.  <br />

+To STOP a docker container, change into the folder of the container and type `../docker-stop.sh v2`.
+For example `./server/docker/jellyfin/`.  <br />

 All Flashstor server related scripts and configurations.
 The following folder structure is used: